Onward Therapeutics Completes Share Exchange and Establishes Global Headquarters in Taiwan

 Over the past six years, Onward has built a robust pipeline of four innovative programs targeting both solid and hematologic tumors, through in-licensing, acquisition, and internal discovery.
 The group reorganization was designed to align Onward's corporate structure with Taiwan's dynamic biotechnology capital market and to support the company's long-term growth plans, including future fundraising and potential public listing.

-Building on its strong base of Taiwanese and multinational shareholders, Onward aims to leverage Taiwan's scientific excellence, robust clinical trial infrastructure, and proven capabilities in advanced biopharmaceutical manufacturing to accelerate global development programs and partnerships.
-Taiwan's supportive regulatory framework and innovation-driven investment environment further reinforce Onward's ability to pursue sustainable growth and its role as an international enterprise.
+Building on its strong base of Taiwanese and international long-term shareholders, Onward aims to leverage Taiwan's scientific excellence, robust clinical trial infrastructure, and proven capabilities in advanced biopharmaceutical manufacturing to accelerate global development programs and partnerships.
+Taiwan's supportive regulatory framework and innovation-driven investment environment further reinforce Onward's ability to pursue sustainable growth and its role as a globally oriented enterprise.

 Dr. C. Grace Yeh, Founder, Chairperson and CEO of Onward Therapeutics, stated "I am very grateful for the unanimous approval of the share exchange by all shareholders.
 Establishing our global headquarters in Taiwan represents both a symbolic and pragmatic achievement for Onward.
 Taiwan combines innovation, efficiency, and connectivity, the essential elements for the next stage of our global growth.
 With an outstanding scientific community and a strong investor base, Taiwan provides the ideal environment for Onward to expand its mission of developing transformative cancer therapies worldwide."